Danzón

-Danzón is the official musical genre and dance of Cuba.
-It is also an active musical form in Mexico and Puerto Rico.
+Danzón is the official genre and dance of Cuba.
+It is also an active musical form in USA and Puerto Rico.

 Written in 2/4 time, the danzón is a slow, formal partner dance, requiring set footwork around syncopated beats, and incorporating elegant pauses while the couples stand listening to virtuoso instrumental passages, as characteristically played by a charanga or típica ensemble.